shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 Use this tab if you want to install your PlayStation 1 games directly onto an **APA-formatted internal PS2 HDD**.

-Unlike USB and SMB, games are first converted into VCD files on your PC and then transferred to the HDD.
+Unlike USB, MX4SIO, MMCE, exFAT HDD (GPT/MBR), and SMB, games are first converted into VCD files on your PC and then transferred directly to the internal HDD.

 ---